huntergdavis/huntergdavis.github.io/public-speaking.md

 10/09/2018 - <a href="https://apprenticareers.org/why-your-company-and-the-tech-industry-needs-apprenticeships/">Here's</a> an article I wrote for my friends at Apprenti around the value of technical apprenticeship.

-09/12/2018 - I was recognized as a subject matter expert by the Department of Labor, Division of Program Quality, Standards and Policy
+09/12/2018 - I was recognized as a subject matter expert by the Department of Labor, Division of Program Quality, Standards and Policy.

 08/22/2018 - I was interviewed by VentureBeat for an <a href="https://venturebeat.com/2018/08/22/seattles-apprenti-seeks-to-take-its-tech-apprenticeship-program-nationwide/">article on Apprenti</a>.

-6/21/2018 - My friends at Apprenti asked me to speak to policymakers and attendees at the Utah department of labor's Apprenticeship Summit in SLC
+6/21/2018 - My friends at Apprenti asked me to speak to policymakers and attendees at the Utah Department of Labor's Apprenticeship Summit in SLC.
 <br>

 <img src="http://www.hunterdavis.com/content/images/2019/apprentice_panel_SLC.jpg" height="300">

-10/12/2017 - My friends at Apprenti asked me to speak to attendees and potential hiring partners at a Seattle area apprenticeship event
+10/12/2017 - My friends at Apprenti asked me to speak to attendees and potential hiring partners at a Seattle area apprenticeship event.
 <br>

 <img src="http://www.hunterdavis.com/content/images/2019/apprenti_codefellows.jpg" height="300">

-7/23/2017 - My friends at Apprenti asked me to speak to policymakers and attendees at the Technology Councils of North America in Toronto
+7/23/2017 - My friends at Apprenti asked me to speak to policymakers and attendees at the Technology Councils of North America in Toronto.
 <br>

 <img src="http://www.hunterdavis.com/content/images/2019/apprenti_tecna17.jpg" height="300">